Oral cancer

 1. Head and Neck – look at your face and neck in a mirror.
 Look for any lumps, bumps, or swellings that are only on one side of your face.

-2. Face– examine the skin on your face.
-Is there any color or size changes, sore, moles, or growths?3.
-Neck– press along the sides and front of your neck.
+3. Neck– press along the sides and the front of your neck.
 Do you feel any tenderness or lumps?

 4. Lips– pull your lower lip down and look inside for any sores or color changes.
 Use your thumb and forefinger to feel the lips for lumps, bumps, or changes in texture.

-5. Cheek– pull out your cheek so you can see the inside, look for red, white, or dark patches.
+5. Cheek– pull out your cheeks so you can see the inside, look for red, white, or dark patches.
 Put your index finger on the inside of your cheek and your thumb on the outside.
 Gently squeeze and roll your cheek between your fingers to check for lumps or areas of tenderness.

 6. Roof of the Mouth– tilt your head back and open your mouth wide to see if there are lumps or if the color is different than normal.
 Run your finger on the roof to feel for any lumps.